harrycrow/RDM/README.md

 # RDM
 Rotation Document Model

-In this repository we provide *C* and *Python* code to reproduce experiments and generate embeddings proposed in our paper.
+In this repository we provide *C* and *Python* code to generate embeddings proposed in our paper.
 [[paper]](https://aclanthology.org/2021.findings-acl.146/)

 ![](rdm22.png)